NeuShore/docs.neushore.dev/docs/Developers/Addons/creating-addons.md

 ## Creating Custom Commands

-BrayanBot Command Handler is very advanced and allows you to define multiple things, such as command aliases, permissions, allowed channels and more.
+Proxima Command Handler is very advanced and allows you to define multiple things, such as command aliases, permissions, allowed channels and more.
 Using the config handler, you can create configurable values.

 **Use below code to create you custom command:**